ghb24/NECI_STABLE/docs/pages/02_neci_dev.md

 <https://github.com/universal-ctags/ctags>.

-Once you installed the correct version and made sure it is the default one, [^1] go to the source directory of NECI and run the script `gen_vim_tags.sh` which is available in the tools directory
+Once you installed the correct version and made sure it is the default one, [^ctags] go to the source directory of NECI and run the script `gen_vim_tags.sh` which is available in the tools directory

 ```bash